jktrn/enscribe.dev-hexo/source/_posts/writeups/shctf/vader.md

 - ctf
 - shctf
 - pwn
-description: "Writeup for the shctf pwn challenge \"Vader\"."
+description: "Learn how to exploit ELF binaries using ROP, building a chain of \"gadgets\" on the stack to pass arguments to a function!
+This is my writeup for the Space Heroes CTF binary/pwn challenge \"Vader\"."
 permalink: ctfs/shctf/pwn/vader/
 thumbnail: https://enscribe.dev/asset/banner/banner-ctfs.png
 ---